Radio headphones (depends on party size)

-The tour starts in Piazza Della Signoria for a brief historical introduction to the events that took place in Florence between 1537, when Cosimo de Medici became Duke of Florence, to 1560, when the construction of the Uffizi building started.
-Then, your expert local guide will collect your tickets and you will enter the gallery to reach the top of the building.
+The tour starts in Piazza degli Uffizi for a brief historical introduction to the events that took place in Florence between 1537, when Cosimo de Medici became Duke of Florence, to 1560, when the construction of the Uffizi building started.
+Then, your expert local guide will collect your tickets and you will enter the Uffizi Gallery to reach the top of the building.

 You will go through the corridor, decorated with a large collection of ancient Greek and Roman statues, portraits of members of the House of Medici and other important people and beautiful frescoes, visiting the most important rooms, which contain the top collection of paintings in Italy.
 You will start seeing three huge altarpieces, apparently similar, yet very different, understanding how the foundations of the Renaissance were actually built by Giotto, a painter who lived in Florence about one century before the conventional start of the new artistic trend.